-During July and August 2020, the Company entered into one-year employment agreements with its executive officers, consisting of Dr. John S. Kovach, Eric J. Forman, Dr. James S. Miser, and Robert N. Weingarten, which provided for aggregate annual compensation of \$640,000, payable monthly.
-The employment agreements are automatically renewable for additional one-year periods unless terminated by either party upon 60 days written notice prior to the end of the applicable one-year period, or by death, or by termination for cause.
-These employment agreements were automatically renewed for additional one-year periods in July and August 2021 and 2022.
+During July and August 2020, the Company entered into one-year employment agreements with each of its executive officers at that time, consisting of Dr. John S. Kovach, Eric J. Forman, Dr. James S. Miser, and Robert N. Weingarten, which provided for aggregate annual cash compensation of \$640,000, payable monthly.
+These employment agreements were automatically renewable for additional one-year periods unless terminated by either party upon 60 days written notice prior to the end of the applicable one-year period, or by death, or by termination for cause.
+These employment agreements were automatically renewed for additional one-year periods in July and August 2021, 2022 and 2023.

-On April 9, 2021, the Board of Directors increased the annual compensation of Eric J. Forman, Dr. James S. Miser, and Robert N. Weingarten under the employment agreements, such that the total aggregate annual compensation of all officers increased to \$775,000, effective May 1, 2021.
+On April 9, 2021, the Board of Directors increased the annual cash compensation of Eric J. Forman, Dr. James S. Miser, and Robert N. Weingarten under the employment agreements, such that the aggregate annual compensation for all officers increased to \$775,000, effective May 1, 2021.

 Effective November 6, 2022, Mr. Forman was promoted to Vice President and Chief Operating Officer, with an annual salary of \$200,000.
-In addition, effective October 1, 2022, Mr. Forman is being paid an office rent allowance of \$600 per month.
+In addition, Mr. Forman is being provided an office allowance of approximately \$1,500 per month through December 31, 2023.